Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Acknowledgement

 \section{Acknowledgement}

 The work is supported by NSF DMS-2007040.
 The two authors acknowledge support by NIH grant R01GM131642.
-X.C. is also partially supported by NSF (DMS-1818945, DMS-1820827, DMS-2134037) and the Alfred P. Sloan Foundation.
+X.C. is also partially supported by NSF (DMS-1818945, DMS-1820827, DMS-2134037) and the Simons Foundation.

 {A.\arabic{figure}} {A.\arabic{table}} {A.\arabic{equation}} {A.\arabic{remark}}